zcczhang/UAV_Coverage/research_report.md

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/eq12.png?raw=true" width=200" height="75"/></center>

 where ηmax is the learning rate and δ is the trust region radius.
 ACKTR is the first scalable trust region natural gradient method for actor-critic DRL, and improves the sample efficiency of current methods significantly[13].
 We will use this method to train our agents for the double agents coverage in the gridworld.
 We conduct our experiment for double UAVs coverage in a 10 × 10 gridworld, where the start positions for drones are the upper left and bottom right of the board respectively, and the end points are undecided to make sure that the training process is MDP.
-We successfully find solutions for double agents area coverage using ACKTR(code).
-Figure 14 shows two solutions for the coverage path planning after training 200,000 time-steps, using ACKTR implemented in the Stable Baselines in Python(simulation code).
+We successfully find solutions for double agents area coverage using ACKTR[code](https://github.com/zcczhang/UAV_Coverage/tree/master/ACTKR_double_Coverage).
+Figure 14 shows two solutions for the coverage path planning after training 200,000 time-steps, using ACKTR implemented in the Stable Baselines in Python[simulation code](https://github.com/zcczhang/UAV_Coverage/tree/master/Simulation).

 <center><img src="https://github.com/zcczhang/UAV_Coverage/blob/master/Research_Report/12.png?raw=true" width=800" height="335"/></center>
 <center> <h7> Figure 10: The example of simple 4x5 gridworld starting at (0,0) and (3,4) for two drones</h7> </center>